basilfx/EFM2RIOT/README.md

 ## Usage

 ### As a end-user
 When you have cloned this repository, a ready-to-use version is available in the `dist/` folder.
 Copy the desired CPU and board folder from `cpu/` and `boards/` to your RIOT-OS project.
-For any CPU, you also need to copy `cpu/efm32_common/` and `pkg/emlib/` too.

 ### As a developer
-You will need Python 3.6 and the Exx32 SDK v5.3.3 (can be installed via [Simplicity Studio v4](https://www.silabs.com/products/development-tools/software/simplicity-studio)).
+You will need Python 3.6 and the Gecko SDK v5.3.3 (can be installed via [Simplicity Studio v4](https://www.silabs.com/products/development-tools/software/simplicity-studio)).

 * The `efm2riot/configuration.py` defines all the jobs and boards.
 * The `efm2riot/templates/` folder contains all the files that need to be pre-processed.